Marver Hillel Bernstein

 Bernstein earned bachelor and master's degrees at the University of Wisconsin, where he was elected to Phi Beta Kappa, and a doctorate at Princeton.

-Bernstein and his wife, Sheva, died tragically in a hotel fire outside Cairo, Egypt, in 1990.
+He and his wife, Sheva, died tragically in a hotel fire outside Cairo, Egypt, in 1990.
 He was 71 years old.